WHAT IS BYU'S HONOR CODE?

 WHEN IS THE SEASON?

 Both Fall and Winter/Spring semesters.
-The season usually starts from end of August to the about the first week of May.
-Open Tryouts and/or walk ons will be on the first 3 days of practices Monday, Wednesday, Friday 5:00pm - 7:00pm.
+The season usually starts from end of August to the first week of May.
+Open Tryouts and/or walk ons will be on the first 2 or 3 days of practices Monday, Wednesday, Friday 5:00pm - 7:00pm.

 WHEN DO YOU PRACTICE?